rust3ds/citro3d-rs/README.md

 ⚠️ WIP ⚠️

-Bindings and safe wrapper to the [citro3d](https://github.com/devkitPro/citro3d) library, to write homebrew graphical programs for the Nintendo 3DS.
+Rust bindings and safe wrapper to the [citro3d](https://github.com/devkitPro/citro3d) library, to write homebrew graphical programs for the Nintendo 3DS.

 ## Crates